LizBaze/EventTrackerProject/README.md

 ### Description

 This project is meant to allow users to log what books they've read recently and record their thoughts and takeaways in the process.
+It also tracks how many reviews have been created in the current calendar year.

-The front end was made with angular.
+There is an angular front end that handles all API calls.
 Full CRUD is enabled of reviews.

 ### Route Mappings